2021-mccabe-vanderbilt-es1403/ES140X/README.md

 Email: nicholas.c.craven@vanderbilt.edu

 **Office Hours** <br/>
-TBD and by appointment
+TBD and by email appointment
-Zoom can be found in Brightspace
+Zoom links can be found in Brightspace
 <br />
 <br />

 ## [Before coming to the first class](instructions/create_github_account.md)

 Students should create a GitHub account (if you do not have one already) and then email your GitHub username to Dr. M<sup>c</sup>Cabe and the TA (Cal Craven).
-You can receive the detail instruction be following the link in the header.
+You can receive the detail instruction be following the link in this header.
 <br/>

-## Set up your computers
+## Set up your computers (Before the second class)
-Complete these instructions after your first class (10/28). <br/>
+Complete these instructions after your first class and before your second class (11/01-11/03). <br/>
 [Mac Users](instructions/set_up_your_computers_MacOS.md) <br/>
 [Windows and Linux Users](instructions/set_up_your_computers_Windows.md) <br/>